elixir-lsp/elixir-ls/README.md

 Builds are performed automatically when files are saved.
 If you want this to happen automatically when you type, you can turn on "autosave" in your IDE.

 Starting in Elixir 1.6, Mix compilers adhere to the [Mix.Task.Compiler](https://hexdocs.pm/mix/master/Mix.Task.Compiler.html) behaviour and return their error and warning diagnostics in a standardized way.
-If you're using Elixir >= 1.6, errors and warnings will be shown inline in your code as well as in the "Problems" pane in the IDE.
+Errors and warnings will be shown inline in your code as well as in the "Problems" pane in the IDE.
 If you're using an earlier version of Elixir, you'll need to look at the text log from the extension to see the errors and warnings.

 ## Dialyzer integration